CloudDataPalina/Financial-Crisis-Analysis/README.md

 ---

-## ⚙️ Tools & Technologies
+## ⚙️ Skills & Tools

-- Python
+- `Python` : core programming language used for data analysis and scripting
-- pandas
+- `pandas` : data transformation, cleaning, and manipulation of tabular data
-- NumPy
+- `NumPy` : efficient numerical operations and array-based calculations
-- matplotlib
+- `matplotlib` : visualizing data with line, bar, pie, and other chart types
-- Jupyter Notebook
+- `Jupyter Notebook` : interactive coding, data exploration, and documentation

 ---